itsnebulalol/Apollo/README.md

 ### Forum Post

-If you create any forum post for the client put the link below so we can keep track of our social presense.
+If you create any forum post for the client put the link below so we can keep track of our social presence.

 - https://hypixel.net/threads/apollo-client-discord-new-hypixel-client.3219735/#post-22502168
 - https://hypixel.net/threads/apollo-client-sdk-update-for-apollo-client-development.3292568/#post-23178676